state-less/react-server-docs-md/src/pages/FAQ.md

 Here are answers to questions you might have, as well as frequently asked questions.

+> How does it compare to Next.js?

+React Server is not a replacement for Next.js, you can use Next.js together with React Server when you need SSR.
+Next.js allows you to do Server Side Rendering by using additional hooks.
+React Server on the other hand allows you to build components that have their own independent lifecycle on the server side.
+React Server allows you to use familiar paradigms and a reactive pattern you know from the frontend on the server side.

 > Is there a recommended way to handle authentication and authorization in React Server?